Biblical people in Islam: Daniel

 Danyal (Arabic: دانيال), known as Daniel in the Bible, is traditionally considered by Ibn Kathirs to be a prophet, alongside the other major prophets of the Old Testament, namely Isaiah, Jeremiah and Ezekiel.
 Although he is not mentioned in the Qur'an, there are a few Hadith which bear his name and which refer to his time spent in the den of the lions.
-There are debates, however, that go on about Daniel's time of preaching and some Muslims believe that he was not a prophet but a saintly man.
+There are debates, however, that go on about Daniel's time of preaching and some Muslims believe that he was not a prophet but instead a saintly man.

 Story of Daniel

 It was he who preached in Babylonian 'Iraq, exhorting the people to return to God.
-He lived during the reign of Cyrus, and taught this prince the unity of God and the true religion. al-Tabari says ("Chronique," French translation of Zotenberg, i.
+He lived during the reign of Cyrus, and taught this prince the unity of God and the true religion.
+Al-Tabari says ("Chronique," French translation of Zotenberg, i.
 44) that thousands of people who had died in a certain town from an epidemic were resuscitated a thousand years later by the prayer of Daniel.

 When Daniel had become a noted prophet, Cyrus made him the chief of all his kingdom in order that he might teach his people the true religion.
 Daniel asked the king to let him go back to Israel and re-build the Temple or Bayt Ha-Mikdash in Hebrew.
-Cyrus consented to the reconstruction of the sanctuary, but refused to let him go, saying, "If I had a thousand prophets like thee, I should have them all stay with me."
+Cyrus consented to the reconstruction of the sanctuary, but refused to let him go, saying, "If I had a thousand prophets like thee, I should have them all stay with me".
 There is another tradition, to the effect that Daniel was king of the Israelites after their return from captivity.